The Last Stand of the Tin Can Sailors: Content

+The book was a Main Selection of the Book-of-the-Month Club and the Military Book Club.

 Documentaries

 Two TV documentaries based on Hornfischer's book have been produced.
 The first of them, produced by Lou Reda Productions and premiering on The History Channel on November 11, 2005, featured interviews with Hornfischer and veterans of the battle.
 It was followed by an episode of Dogfights on the History Channel, titled "The Death of the Japanese Navy", premiering on December 29, 2006, which featured a CGI rendition of the sea battle.

 Graphic novel

 In 2021, Doug Murray and Steve Sanders, with Hornfischer, adapted the book into a graphic novel of the same name.